bparanj/crystal/electronics/experiments/queue/current-regulate.md

 ### Insights:

-- The resistor "absorbs" energy from the current as heat, reducing the current flow.
+- The resistor absorbs energy from the current as heat, reducing the current flow.
 - Precise regulation may require variable resistors (potentiometers) for adjustment.